-As a Stanford graduate, I understand the expectations of competitive schools and what admissions committees seek.
+As a Stanford graduate, I understand the expectations of competitive schools and what admission committees seek.

 At Stanford I earned a BA in English and an MA in Education, was an Andrew W. Mellon Educational Fellow, and started the first campus organization for Teach for America.

 As an MFA in Writing graduate from the Vermont College of Fine Arts (2022), I’ve recently walked in the shoes of high school students applying to college.
 I had to write a number of essays to show schools my accomplishments, personality, and character; my skill sets; and why I thought I and the schools were a good match.

-As an experienced English teacher who taught in competitive schools, I understand what skills students need for the admissions essay.
+As an experienced English teacher who taught in competitive schools, I understand what skills students need for the admission essay.